Canary System Terms & Conditions

 Once invited by a Location Owner, Location Members can also invite other individuals to join the account as new location members.
 If you are a Location Owner, you should therefore authorize only those individuals that you trust to access your account and the Services.

-If you transfer your Canary device to a new owner, your right to use the Services with respect to that device will automatically terminate.
-The new owner cannot use the Canary Product or Services under your account and will need to register for a separate account with Canary.
+If you transfer your Equipment to a new owner, your right to use the Products with respect to that Equipment will automatically terminate.
+The new owner cannot use the Products under your account and will need to register for a separate account with Canary.

 8. Security of Your Information